 Certificate: All corporate sponsors participating in our tree planting programme will be acknowledged as Corporate FRIENDS OF FRIM.
 A certificate on this will be issued.

 FRIM also welcomes sponsorship from corporate bodies as part of CSR activities.
 This category of CSR can be in the form of sponsoring the construction or upgrading of facilities or providing contribution for selected activities.
-Among the sponsorships provided by corporate bodies to FRIM was the construction of information boards at the picnic area and Kepong Botanic Garden respectively.
-The information boards were provided by Conocophillips in 2011.
+Among the sponsorships provided by corporate bodies to FRIM was the construction of information boards for the picnic area and Kepong Botanic Garden respectively.
+The information boards were provided by Conocophillips in 2011 and picnic bench donated to SK Kepong sponsored by Frontica in 2016.
 PUSPAKOM and Plenitude also implemented this type of CSR programme by providing rest areas and upgrading nature trails.
 Apart from the construction of facilities, FRIM also received sponsorships for tree planting.
-Corporate bodies interested to sponsor tree planting activities may channel to FRIM an agreed sum, based on RM100 per tree, and let FRIM-appointed volunteers carry out the planting.
+Corporate bodies interested to sponsor tree planting activities may channel to FRIM an agreed sum, based on tree planting packages, and let FRIM-appointed volunteers carry out the planting.